-Where on the scale might you be in October?
-What about in 6 months?
-By next summer?
+Where on the scale might you be in October, 6 months and a year?

 Solution Focused Approach

 For those statements that you are feeling less confident about, score them 1 - 10 with 1 being a little nervous to 10 being really worried.
 You can add the score into the table.